Learning to Defer to Multiple Experts: Consistent Surrogate Losses, Confidence Calibration, and Conformal Ensembles: INTRODUCTION

 \textit{Learning to defer} (L2D) \citep{10.5555/3327345.3327513} presents an elegant framework for implementing HI systems.
 A \textit{rejector} model acts as a meta-classifier, predicting whether the downstream classifier or human is more likely to make the correct decision for a given input.
 Yet existing L2D frameworks do not obviously accommodate additional experts.
 For instance, the rejector's job becomes more challenging when there are multiple experts.
 It has two decisions to make: \emph{when} to defer and \emph{to which} expert.
 The latter decision is equally important, and thus verifying that the rejector can accurately monitor expert quality is essential for safe and effective deployment.

-In this paper, we develop the statistical foundations of multi-class L2D with multiple experts.
+In this paper, we develop the statistical foundations of multiclass L2D with multiple experts.
 Specifically, we address the following open problems: deriving a consistent surrogate loss, studying whether these systems are confidence calibrated, and developing a principled technique for ensembling expert decisions.
 The first and second contributions ensure the soundness of the optimization problem and resulting downstream decision making.
 Our third contribution, expert ensembles, follows from our study of calibration, as we propose a conformal inference procedure for selecting a subset of experts.
-Querying multiple experts may be necessary either from a standpoint of safety or efficiency.
-By the latter, we mean that if the system has already incurred the efficiency cost of deferring, then the cost of asking additional experts may be marginal.
-We empirically validate our findings on the tasks of image classification, galaxy categorization, skin lesion diagnosis, and hate speech detection.
+We empirically validate our methods on the tasks of image classification, galaxy categorization, skin lesion diagnosis, and hate speech detection.
+We find that our consistent losses result in superior accuracy and calibration when compared to existing systems based on (inconsistent) mixtures of experts \citep{hemmer2022forming}.